She wanted to curl up with a Sci-fi Romance—she never thought she’d be living one!

 Can they figure out who to trust in time to save their homeworld and their lives?

-Invasive Species contains a sneak peek at Pack, book one of The Blades of Janus.
+Invasive Species contains a sneak peek at Export Duty, book nine of The Department of Homeworld Security.
 Buy Invasive Species and start reading today!

 Check out this alternate cover!